Obama defends U.S. intelligence strategy in wary Berlin

 "I made clear that although we do see the need for gathering information, the topic of proportionality is always an important one and the free democratic order is based on people feeling safe," said the 58-year-old chancellor.

-Obama countered that the U.S. had thwarted at least 50 threats because of its monitoring program, including planned attacks in Germany.
+Obama countered that the U.S. had thwarted at least 50 threats because of its monitoring programme, including planned attacks in Germany.

 "So lives have been saved and the encroachment on privacy has been strictly limited," he said.